JamFfm/cbpi4-phMeasure-ADS1115/README.md

 - **Digit:**
-    This shows the value of the MCP 3008 and runs from 0-1024.
+    This shows the value of the ADS 1115 and runs from 0-1024.
     This is the basic of all measurement.